OCR-A: Use

 OCR-A on a German bank check.
-The ⑂, ⑀ and ⑁ characters are used to delimit particular fields in the machine-readable line (shown here partially redacted).
+The ⑂, ⑀ and ⑁ characters are used to delimit particular fields in the machine-readable line (shown here partially pixelized out).

 Although optical character recognition technology has advanced to the point where such simple fonts are no longer necessary, the OCR-A font has remained in use.
 Its usage remains widespread in the encoding of checks around the world.
 Some lock box companies still insist that the account number and amount owed on a bill return form be printed in OCR-A. Also, because of its unusual look, it is sometimes used in advertising and display graphics.

 Notably, it is used for the subtitles in films and television series such as Blacklist and for the main titles in The Pretender.
-Additionally, OCR-A is used for the films Crimson Tide and 13 Hours: The Secret Soldiers of Benghazi.
+Additionally, OCR-A is used in the titles and subtitles for the films 13 Hours: The Secret Soldiers of Benghazi and Hoppers (film).
 It was also used for the logo, branding, and marketing material of the children's toy line Hexbug.
+It was also noticeably used in The Matrix and its respective sequels as its end credits font aswell as appearing in Agent Smith’s binder during the interrogation scene in the 1999 film.